When my Dad was growing up he had one jumper each winter. One. Total.

 They play superficially rather than becoming immersed deeply and lost in their wild imaginations.

 Simplicity Parenting encourages parents to keep fewer toys so children can engage more deeply with the ones they have.
 Payne describes the four pillars of excess as having too much stuff, too many choices, too much information and too much speed.

-When children are overwhelmed they lose the precious down time they need to explore, reflect and release tension.
+When children are overwhelmed they lose the precious down time they need to explore, play and release tension.
 Too many choices erodes happiness, robbing kids of the gift of boredom which encourages creativity and self-directed learning.
 And most importantly “too much” steals precious time.

 Similar to the anecdote of the heat slowly being turned up and boiling the unsuspecting frog, so too has society slowly chipped away at the unique wonder of childhood, redefining it and leaving our kid’s immature brains drowning trying to keep up.
 Many refer to this as a “war on childhood”.

 Developmental Psychologist David Elkind reports kids have lost more than 12 hours of free time per week in the last two decades meaning the opportunity for free play is scarce.
 Even preschools and kindergartens have become more intellectually-oriented.
 And many schools have eliminated recess so children have more time to learn.

 The time children spend playing in organized sports has been shown to significantly lower creativity as young adults, whereas time spent playing informal sports was significantly related to more creativity.
 It’s not the organized sports themselves that destroy creativity but the lack of down time.
 Even two hours per week of unstructured play boosted children’s creativity to above-average levels.